JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_7_Terminology/M.md

 ## Morality

 > Morality can never be advanced by law or by force.
 It is a personal and freewill matter and must be disseminated by the contagion of the contact of morally fragrant persons with those who are less morally responsive, but who are also desirous of doing the Father’s will.
+>
 > Moral acts are those human performances which are characterized by the highest intelligence, directed by selective discrimination in the choice of superior ends as well as in the selection of moral means to attain these ends.
 Such conduct is virtuous.
-Supreme virtue, then, is wholeheartedly to choose to do the will of the Father in heaven. <a id="s186_344"></a>[UB 16:7.9](/en/The_Urantia_Book/16#p7_9)
+Supreme virtue, then, is wholeheartedly to choose to do the will of the Father in heaven. <a id="s186_344"></a>[UB 16:7.9-10](/en/The_Urantia_Book/16#p7_9)

 > Morality is the essential pre-existent soil of personal God-consciousness, the personal realization of the Adjuster’s inner presence, but such morality is not the source of religious experience and the resultant spiritual insight.
 The moral nature is superanimal but subspiritual.
 Morality is equivalent to the recognition of duty, the realization of the existence of right and wrong.
 The moral zone intervenes between the animal and the human types of mind as morontia functions between the material and the spiritual spheres of personality attainment.
+>
 > The evolutionary mind is able to discover law, morals, and ethics; but -the bestowed spirit, the indwelling Adjuster, reveals to the evolving human mind the lawgiver, the Fathersource of all that is true, beautiful, and good; and such an illuminated man has a religion and is spiritually equipped to begin the long and adventurous search for God.
+>
 > Morality is not necessarily spiritual; it may be wholly and purely human, albeit real religion enhances all moral values, makes them more meaningful.
 Morality without religion fails to reveal ultimate goodness, and it also fails to provide for the survival of even its own moral values.
-Religion provides for the enhancement, glorification, and assured survival of every thing morality recognizes and approves. <a id="s192_413"></a>[UB 196:3.25](/en/The_Urantia_Book/196#p3_25)
+Religion provides for the enhancement, glorification, and assured survival of every thing morality recognizes and approves. <a id="s192_413"></a>[UB 196:3.25-27](/en/The_Urantia_Book/196#p3_25)

 ## Morontia

 > _Morontia_ is a term designating a vast level intervening between the material and the spiritual.
 It may designate personal or Impersonal realities, living or nonliving energies.
 The warp of morontia is spiritual; its woof is physical. <a id="s196_239"></a>[UB 0:5.12](/en/The_Urantia_Book/0#p5_12)

-**Mortal, God-conscious**
+## Mortal, God-conscious

 > The God-conscious mortal is certain of salvation; he is unafraid of life; he is honest and consistent.
-He knows how bravely to endure unavoidable suffering; he is uncomplaining when faced by inescapable hardship. <a id="s200_215"></a>[UB 156:5.20](/en/The_Urantia_Book/156#p5_20)
+He knows how bravely to endure unavoidable suffering; he is uncomplaining when faced by inescapable hardship.
+>
 > The true believer does not grow weary in well-doing just because he is thwarted.
-Difficulty whets the ardor of the truth lover, while obstacles only challenge the exertions of the undaunted kingdom builder.
+Difficulty whets the ardor of the truth lover, while obstacles only challenge the exertions of the undaunted kingdom builder. <a id="s200_215"></a>[UB 156:5.20-21](/en/The_Urantia_Book/156#p5_20)

 ## Mota